VDMatt/FireGuard/README.md

 #### Test conclusions
 The audio network is particularly efficient at recognizing true negatives, and has an average alarm latency of around 25 seconds.</br>
-The video network is the fastest with an alarm latency of around 20 seconds and it is particularly efficient in detecting false positives, but it can handle a considerable number of false negatives.</br>
+The video network is the fastest with an alarm latency of around 20 seconds and it is particularly efficient in detecting true positives, but it produces a considerable number of false positives.</br>
 Using the networks jointly involves an expansion of the alarm latency which is fully compensated by the overall increase in precision of the system.</br>

 ## Additional features